Tuesday, 31 July 2012

 How Closely Do You Need to Follow Food Expiration Dates?

-Some people have a fear of snakes.
-Others are afraid of heights.
 For me, it’s spoiled food.
-I’m not claiming that this fear of mine is at all rational, but do I really need to be concerned?
+I’m not claiming that this fear of mine is at all rational,

 Here’s what I found that may surprise you: